sClarkeDev/sClarkeDev/README.md

-- 👋 Hi, I’m @sClarkeDev.
+- 👋 Hi, I’m Sam.
 A full stack developer that has a huge passion for programming and all things tech.

 <!---
 sClarkeDev/sClarkeDev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.